-On starting the machine, the door will automati-(77)
+On starting the machine, the door will automatically be locked, the drain valve closed, the hot and

-cally lock, the drain valve close, the hot and cold water valves open and the pre-wash will be carried out as previously described, whereafter the main wash is started.
+- Fig. cold water valves opened and the pre-wash will - (53) be carried out as previously described, whereafter the main wash is started.

-As the main wash is started, the drain valve closes, detergent is admitted and mixed hot and cold water is filled to the low level.
+As the main wash is started, the drain valve closes, detergent is admitted and mixed hot and cold water is filled to the level determined by the level control.

-On reaching this low level, the water valves are closed and the wash motor starts its reversing rotation.
+On reaching this level, the water valves are closed and the wash motor starts its reversing rotation.

-The water level controlled machine will now wash the fabrics for six minutes. the machine is then emptied and the first extraction is started.
+The water level controlled machine will now wash the fabrics for six minutes.
+The machine is then emptied.

-After this extraction, cold water is filled for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.
+Cold water is filled for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.

 Fabric softener is automatically admitted during the third rinse.
-The fabrics are rinsed with cold water for two minutes followed by a spin extraction of two minutes duration.
-Finally there is a shake out for half a minute.
+The fabrics are rinsed with cold water for two minutes followed by a spin extraction of one minutes duration.
+Finally there is a shake out forone and a half minutes.

 PERM PRESS

-Time Temp Water
+Time Temp.
+Water

 (Min.)
 Level

-Wash 1 3 Warm High
+Prewash 3 Warm High

 Detergent 1

 Drain 1

-Wash 2 6 Warm Low
+Mainwash 5 Warm Low

 Detergent 2

 Drain 1

-Extract 0.5

 Rinse 1 1 Cold High

 Drain 1

 Extract 0.5

 Rinse 2 1 Cold High

 Drain 1

 Extract 0.5

-Rinse 3 2 Cold Low
+Rinse 3 2 Cold High

 Detergent 3

 Drain 1

-Extract 2
+Extract 1

-Shake-out 0.5
+Shake-out 1.5

-Total time (water fill time not included) 22
+Total time (water fill time not included) 21.5